top of page

 Mo Shabaka relaxes with "On Photography" by Susan Sontag

-As a vocalist in the popular group Igd al-Jalād, known for the political commentary in their lyrics, Mo has preformed to tens of thousands of people across his beloved home country.
+As a vocalist in the popular band Igd al-Jalād - a Sudanese vocal group formed in the 80s - known for the political commentary in their lyrics, Mo has preformed to tens of thousands of people across his beloved home country.

 Despite their popularity, Mo says that "music is seen as more of a hobby in Sudan" and so, following his father's advice, combined a career as a procurement specialist for the UN and supply chain expert in UAE and Qatar with his career as a musician.
 He also studied economics and social studies at Sudan's largest and oldest university, the University of Khartoum.